avathuy/dbot/README.md

 # dbot
 Discord bot that answers like a pirate

+# .env
-Update the .env with your bot token and the key from OpenAI Token for the discord bot: https://discord.com/developers/applications<br>
+Update the .env with your discord bot token and the key from OpenAI<br>
+Token for the discord bot: https://discord.com/developers/applications<br>
 OpenAI key: https://platform.openai.com/account/api-keys